blopa/magento-2-shop-by-franchise/README.md

 ## This is originally the shopbrand extension of Magepow, I have just changed the name to shopfranchise so both of them could be installed together.
 I am not the original author of this extension.
 I have just changed the name of the extension to shopfranchise.
 No features have been added or removed.

 ## Magento 2 Shop by Franchise
-Magento 2 Shop by Franchise by Magepow is an extension that helps you build a franchiseed summary page of the products in your store.
+Magento 2 Shop by Franchise by Magepow is an extension that helps you build a franchised summary page of the products in your store.
 Allows you to sell by franchise, customers can easily shop by the franchise they like.
 ### Description
 Your online store is selling many products from different franchises.
 You want to build a page to introduce and synthesize these franchises, want to sell by franchise so that customers can easily find and shop products by their favorite franchise, Magento 2 Shop by Franchise Our extension will help you make this a reality.
 ### Highlight Features